Watch the Sitholes every Thursday at 17h30 on e.tv

-Cape Town - A Cape Town man who tried to pay for groceries with a cloned bank card appeared in the Bellville Specialised Commercial Crime Court on Wednesday, a court official said.
+Cape Town - A woman who allegedly went on a spending spree with cloned bank cards appeared in the Bellville Specialised Commercial Crime Court on Tuesday.

 Anushka Rossi, 30, will be back in court next week Thursday after the matter was postponed because she had engaged a privately funded lawyer.

 Rossi, 30, faces 260 counts, including fraud and violations of the Electronic Communications and Transactions Act and the Identification Act.

 She had earlier opted for free legal aid representation in court, but at Tuesday's proceedings legal aid lawyer Hayley Lawrence said her mandate had been terminated, and Rossi had engaged privately funded attorney Keith Gess.